AdeyAmare/solar-challenge-week0/README.md

 ### Use ```compare_countries.ipynb``` to analyze solar potential across Benin, Sierra Leone, and Togo.

-The cross-country comparison notebook loads cleaned CSV files using ComparisonHandler, visualizes distributions of GHI, DNI, and DHI with boxplots, computes summary statistics and averages, performs ANOVA and Kruskal–Wallis tests to assess statistical differences between countries, and generates bar charts ranking countries by average GHI to highlight regions with the highest solar potential.
+The cross-country comparison notebook loads cleaned CSVs, visualizes GHI, DNI, and DHI distributions with boxplots, computes summary statistics, performs ANOVA/Kruskal–Wallis tests, and ranks countries by average GHI to highlight top solar regions.

+### Use `app/main.py` to explore solar datasets interactively.

+The Streamlit dashboard lets users upload CSVs, select countries and metrics, view interactive boxplots, and see a top regions table ranking solar potential in real time.

 ### Note